Let's visit about MortaliTea...

 ...because living & dying matter...

 We’re mortal, let’s talk about it, maybe with a nice cuppa tea.
 Because living & dying matter.
-MortaliTea is a resource for increasing awareness & discussion of our mortal lives, & is created by Deah Kinion, Certified End of Life Doula (CEOLD).
+MortaliTea is a resource for increasing awareness & discussion of our mortal lives.
+Created by Deah Kinion, End of Life Doula (EOLD), she calls herself the Mortality Midwife, which addresses the gamut of living & making friends with death, as a part of life, see list of services below.
 We facilitate conversations, with people of all ages, to reduce the stigma, fear, & avoidance associated with death.
 Embracing our mortality, we may increase its transformative power to cultivate love, forgiveness, gratitude and compassion in our daily lives.
-Deah Kinion is a Certified End of Life Doula, a relatively new, and ancient, offering of presence to the dying.
-EOLD services offer family centered, non-medical, holistic care, advocacy and support for the dying and their loved ones.
+Deah Kinion is a End of Life Doula, a relatively new, and ancient, offering of presence to the dying.
+Also known as a Death Midwife, EOLD services offer family centered, non-medical, holistic care, advocacy and support for the dying and their loved ones.
 Deah offers mortality planning/resources, a holistic approach for a peaceful death, vigil/bedside comfort, legacy planning, and much more.
 Deah is trained and certified by The Doulagivers® Certified End-Of-Life Doula Training which contains the Approved NEDA (National End of Life Doula Alliance) Core Competencies.
 Deah Kinion also passed the NEDA exam and was awarded a Proficiency Badge which signifies that a Scope of Practice, Code of Ethics, and Core Competencies have been met.
 Deah offers an objective and compassionate presence for the individual during their dying experience.